Twisted Superfields: Masses and Mixing of Observed Particles

+Instead, a phenomenological approach is used.
+Relations for the $W$ boson and top quark masses require

-where $g_2$ and $g_3$ are evaluated at the Z boson mass scale.
-It is presumed that the gaugino coupling $\hat{g}$ of this model takes the above value at the Z boson mass scale.
+where $g_2$ and $g_3$ are evaluated at the $Z$ boson mass scale.
+It is presumed that the gaugino coupling $\hat{g}$ of this model takes the above value at the $Z$ boson mass scale.

-An interesting comparison is provided by one of the results from the Minimal Supersymmetric Standard Model \cite{MSSM-1986,MSSM-1985,MSSM-2008}.
-In the MSSM, the Yukawa coupling for the top quark can be approximated by \cite{Binetruy}

-where $M_{U} $ is the unification scale (and 7/18 is called the Pendleton Ross fixed point).
-The value of the strong coupling at the unification scale in the above formula is taken from section 4 of this paper.

-Before wrapping up this discussion of up-type quarks, it is worth repeating that in this model, the one vev $\bar{\phi }_{21} $ chosen by the vacuum is presumed to determine not only the masses of the W, Z and Higgs bosons, but also the mass of the top quark without the addition of a separate Yukawa coupling.

 From eq \eqref{GrindEQ__2_21_}, it can be seen that there are twice as many flavors of down-type quarks in this model $(6L\times6R)$ as there are up-type quarks $(3L\times3R)$.
 However, the unification scale vevs generate unification-scale masses for $\tilde{d}^{G}d^{\left(3\right)}$ and $\tilde{d}^{\left(3\right)}d^{G}$, so those down-type quarks decouple.
-The remaining 4x4 down-type quark mass matrix takes the form:
+The remaining 4x4 down-type quark mass matrix has the following structure:

-where again, a tilde is put on tree-level masses and superpotential couplings to show that they include quantum modifications from the appendix.
-The parameter $\Delta$ is assumed to be the same as in the up-type mass matrix of eq \eqref{GrindEQ__3_14_}.
-The mass $\tilde{M}_{G}^{(2)}$ is discussed in the appendix below eq \eqref{adjoint-gauge}.
-Other appendix terms generate the remainder of the terms that are not present at tree level (denoted by $...$).
-Primes and double primes on $\tilde{m}'_{\Phi}$ and $\tilde{m}'_{\lambda}$ are used to show that these masses in the down-type matrix do not need to be the same as those in the up-type matrix, as discussed in the Appendix.
+where only tree-level couplings are shown explicitly.
+Tildes again indicate that these couplings can be modified by quantum-generated couplings discussed in the appendix.
+Quantum couplings can also be generated for the components without tree-level contributions; those are denoted by ``$...$''.
+Primes and double primes on $\tilde{m}'_{\Phi}$ and $\tilde{m}'_{\lambda}$ are used to show that these masses in the down-type matrix do not need to be the same as those in the up-type matrix.

-Construction of the CKM matrix in this model is more involved than in the Standard Model.
-As in the Standard Model, the first step is to find unitary matrices $V_L^{U} $, $V_R^{U} $, $V_L^{D} $, and $V_R^{D} $ that diagonalize the quark mass matrices: